nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/working-in-studio/roles-and-permissions-section/add-predefined-users-and-groups.md

     {{/callout}}

     {{#> callout type='warning' }}
-    If you choose a Creation Policy of "Always", then at each reload or restart the Studio-defined users and groups will **completely replace** anything you may have changed from Nuxeo.
+    If you choose a Creation Table Policy of "Always", then at each reload or restart the Studio-defined users and groups will **completely replace** anything you may have changed from Nuxeo.
 Any updates, additions or removals done from Nuxeo will be lost.
     {{/callout}}

 **Users properties**